 Judge Gleeson has taught law for more than 30 years.
-He currently teaches Complex Federal Investigations at Harvard Law School and Sentencing at New York University School of Law.
+He currently teaches Complex Federal Investigations at Harvard Law School and Sentencing at New York University School of Law and Yale Law School.
 He was the John A. Ewald, Jr. Distinguished Visiting Professor of Law at the University of Virginia School of Law.
 He has guest lectured at Yale Law School, Columbia Law School, Stanford Law School, Cornell Law School, University of Michigan Law School, Fordham Law School, Brooklyn Law School, and Cardozo School of Law.
 He is a co-author of the widely used treatise Federal Criminal Practice: A Second Circuit Handbook (LexisNexis), which is now in its 20th edition.

 Judge Gleeson is a fellow of the American College of Trial Lawyers, a member of the American Law Institute, a trustee of the Vera Institute of Justice, a member of the Advisory Boards of the Program on Corporate Compliance and Enforcement and the Center on Civil Justice at NYU School of Law, and a member of the Board of Directors of the Federal Defenders of New York.